 Greater employability and greater borrowing power can come with incorporating too, as banks and big business are generally more wary of doing business with sole traders.

-The sole trader structure, then, is probably better for the rookie freelancer, whilst going limited will generally suit the more seasoned freelancer.
-An accountant can tell you when right time might be to make the move.
+The sole trader structure is often considered better for the rookie freelancer, whilst going limited will generally suit the more seasoned freelancer.
+An accountant can tell you when the right time might be to make the move to a limited company.